malisipi/VInstall/README.md

 ## Properties

 * Integrate with V applications
-* Support Windows 7 & above
+* Support for Windows 7 & above
+* Support for Linux
 * Single executable for distirbuting
 * Shortcut Support
 * Uninstall Capabilities